Matthewtan6626/OUMSSA-Election-AntiFraud-Mechanism/README.md

 The Voter ID generation script helps you generate the IDs instantly

 The Verification script is a first-instance test for the voter IDs, to give you a prima facie impression over whether fraud has been conducted.

+# My Process
+## Step 1: Clean Data Set
+Obtain voter list from the secretary with first name, last name and email and/or college Cleaned for any duplicates

+## Step 2: Generate unique links
+Upload the csv into Qualtrics contact list, and generate the unique links on Qualtrics Download the csv

+## Step 3: Generate Unique Voter IDs for each person
+Manually clean the csv with voter links based on the info you want to keep Then, you put it through the python script to generate unique voter IDs for each person Save the csv and send to the secretary

+## Step 4: Litmus Verification
+Download the responses -- i.e. the voter IDs, to check for any fradulent vote More a litmus test than anything since some votes that use exisiting IDs will go unnoticed